Anchors Aweigh! Choosing a Solid Anchor to Secure Your Boat

 4. Paying attention to current and wind

-Pay attention to the wind strength and the size of waves, as these play a huge factor.
+Pay attention to the wind strength and the size of the waves, as these play a huge factor.

 Slowly motor upwind or into the current, further from your desired anchor position.
 Here you'll drop the anchor and tackle chain, letting out the line as you drift back to your intended resting spot.